-Currently Adjunct Professor at Roberts Wesleyan College, he also been a guest oboe teacher at the Cleveland Institute of Music, Oberlin Conservatory of Music, Rice University, the National Orchestral Institute and Carnegie Hall’s NYO-USA as well as giving masterclasses around the world.
-Behr has served on the oboe faculty at the University of Houston and was a visiting lecturer at Cornell University.
+Currently Adjunct Professor at Roberts Wesleyan College, he has also been a guest oboe teacher at the Cleveland Institute of Music, Oberlin Conservatory of Music, and Rice University.
+Behr also served on the oboe faculty at the University of Houston and was a visiting lecturer at Cornell University.
+He spends part of his summers on faculty at the National Orchestral Institute + Festival and Carnegie Hall’s NYO-USA, as well as giving masterclasses internationally.
 He received a B.M. (cum laude) at Arizona State University, M.M. from Temple University, and D.M.A. from Rice University.
 His principal teachers include Robert Atherholt, Richard Woodhams, and Martin Schuring.